-I can’t tell you how happy I am to be done with this game!
-It has been a long road to this point, and let me tell you, playing every route in a game is definitely a full time commitment.
-I have seen good, bad, and just plain ugly in this game, just to get to this point.
+Ukyo is my last route in Amnesia: Memories and it has been a long road to this point.
+Playing every route in a game is definitely a full time commitment.
+I have seen good, bad, and just plain ugly in this game.
 So after watching Ukyo kill the MC with absolutely no warning what so ever in just about every bad ending of the game, I was a little curious about how his route would play out.
-I guess I was expecting some big character revelation or something, perhaps even a little explanation for his actions throughout the game…And you know what I got?
+I guess I was expecting some big character revelation or something, perhaps even a little explanation for his actions throughout the game.
+And you know what I got?
 Ukyo’s route explains everything!

 So, I landed every single bad ending this route had to offer (and there are SEVEN of them) before I could land even the normal ending.
-This route is not for the faint of heart, you really have to work to earn your happy ending!
+Ukyo’s route is not for the faint of heart, you really have to work to earn your happy ending!

-*Side Note: I will not have an MC/Heroine section in this review…I feel that there just isn’t enough about her to fill an entire section in this game.
+*Side Note: I will not have an MC/Heroine section in this review.
+I feel that there just isn’t enough about her to fill an entire section in this game.

 Feels Like the Whole World is Against Us

 So, Ukyo’s route is only available after you finish all of the other character’s good endings (yes…even Toma’s route).
 If I had to sum up Ukyo’s route in one word it’d have to be, Tragic.
 The whole route is heartbreakingly tragic.
 In every other route in the game, Ukyo will kill the MC in the most random and over the top ways imaginable, but in his own route he spends the entire game trying to save the MC.
 That is if you decide to trust him.

-I sympathize with the guy, I really do, he has had to die some of the most gruesome deaths imaginable, not once, but several times.
+I sympathize with the Ukyo, I really do.
+He has to experience some of the most gruesome deaths imaginable, not once, but several times.
 The whole route reminded me of the Shakespearean tragedy, Othello.
-He wants to to protect her, but in the end he is the one that winds up killing her.
+He wants to to protect the MC, but in the end he is the one that winds up killing her.
 So I was extremely glad that in spite of all the tragedy and death, the two of them FINALLY got their happy ending!

-Do I Recommend His Route
+Do I Recommend Ukyo’s Route?

 I don’t think I can accurately sum up how tragic and wonderful this route was.
 This was definitely a fitting conclusion to Amnesia and I am extremely glad that I played through the entire game.
 This was well worth my money!
 Playing all of the bad endings in the game definitely helped me enjoy this route.
-In fact I highly suggest playing all of the bad endings from the other guy’s routes and the bad endings from Ukyo’s route BEFORE attempting to get the good ending.
+In fact, I highly suggest playing all of the bad endings from the other guy’s routes and the bad endings from Ukyo’s route BEFORE attempting to get the good ending.
 It makes the sweet ending that much more satisfying!

 There were entirely too many Bad Endings in this route, so I made a table instead! 🙂

-In the Good Ending, despite Ukyo’s warnings to stay away the MC winds up going to the school on August 25th and the lab explosion occurs leaving her and Ukyo are trapped.
-Dark Ukyo appears and attempts to kill the MC, but she appeals to his better nature and he stabs himself instead.
-The MC watches in horror as Ukyo begins to breathe his last breath, the clock strikes twelve and he happily proclaims that he finally got to fulfill his wish.
+In the Good Ending, despite Ukyo’s warnings to stay away the MC winds up going to the school on August 25th.
+The lab explosion occurs leaving the MC and Ukyo trapped.
+Dark Ukyo appears and attempts to kill the MC.
+But she appeals to his better nature and he stabs himself instead.
+The MC watches in horror as Ukyo begins to breathe his last breath.
+The clock strikes twelve and he happily proclaims that he finally got to fulfill his wish.
 As he dies the god Nhil appears and thanks a confused and grieving MC for helping Ukyo.

 In the epilogue Ukyo and the MC are out walking and enjoying themselves, when two boys call out to them.
-It would seem that the MC dropped her handkerchief, the screen pans out to reveal that the boys are Nhil and Orion.
+It would seem that the MC dropped her handkerchief.
+The screen pans out to reveal that the boys are Nhil and Orion.
 They were turned into humans as punishment for the events of the game.
 Only Ukyo recognizes them.

 In the Normal Ending you don’t forgive Ukyo, and Nhil kills him.
 The MC wakes from the hospital with no memories of the incident at the school or Ukyo.